pewpewlive/hybroid-live/spec/syntax.md

 ## Entities and spawning syntax

 Entities are transpile-time classes.
 They are designed to provide OOP-like feel when working with entities.
+This feature is disallowed in `Generic` environments.
+Use `struct` keyword there instead.

 ### Defining an `entity`